tanmoysr/DeepGAR/README.md

 ```

 ## Citation
-If you use this work, please cite the following dissertation.
+If you use this work, please cite the following paper:

 Ling, Chen, Tanmoy Chowdhury, Junji Jiang, Junxiang Wang, Xuchao Zhang, Haifeng Chen, and Liang Zhao.
 "Deepgar: Deep graph learning for analogical reasoning."
 In 2022 IEEE International Conference on Data Mining (ICDM), pp. 1065-1070.
 IEEE, 2022.